- 1 Best Portable Sump Pumps – (Editors’ Choice)

 - In most cases, the inlet or suction hose is about 15 ft long.
 The vertical distance between the pump and the water level can be up to about 10 ft.
 The maximum discharge height of some units is about 30 feet.
 There will be differences in these proportions depending on the model and brand.

-- At times, overload due to overheating, low voltage, jammed impeller, etc. may shut the pump off if you don’t have a battery backup sump pump.
+- At times, overload due to overheating, low voltage, jammed impeller, etc. may shut the pump off if you don’t have a battery backup sump pump system.
 In this case, you can unplug or turn off the pump and wait at least ten minutes.
 When the pump cools off, turn it on or leave it – some models will automatically reset.

 - We don’t advise you to leave the motor operational for more than 2 hours straight.
 Critical heating can occur and might severely damage the pump and void the warranty.